Affection, Sex, and the 10 Emotional Needs

 There are 10 emotional needs.
 Some are stereotypically associated with women, and some are stereotypically associated with men.
 It doesn’t matter which ones you associate with.
 What does matter is that you identify with the ones that help you feel a special sense of love.
 As I discuss each one, I will refer to the sex that typically identifies with that need.
 Use this just as a reference, not an absolute.

 As you read about these 10 emotional needs, please be aware that at the end of this article, I will provide an exercise where you will select your top 5 emotional needs.
 Dr. Harley, Jr. has found that the top five emotional needs are the most important.
 Continuing to rank the remaining 5 do little to help a marriage.

 The 10 emotional needs are:

 - Sexual Fulfillment

 - Physical Attraction

 - Family Commitment

 Affection is the expression of caring.
 When you are shown affection by your partner, you feel that your partner cares about you.
 You feel secure.
 You feel comforted.
-Do you remember those terms from the 6 human needs?
-The 2 sets of needs work together.

 From “His Needs, Her Needs” by Dr. Willard Harley, Jr. page 37: